nandhakumar2611/mindx-inventory-docs/docs/quotes/introduction-quotes.md

 - Navigate to **Sales** > **Quotes**.
 - Select the quote you wish to view.

+!!!
+Insight

+     Regularly reviewing your quotes can help you identify trends in customer preferences and improve your pricing strategies.

 This enables you to track your proposals, manage customer expectations, and streamline the sales process effectively.